 The Oakland-Berkeley Hills “Tunnel” Fire in October 1991 was a wake-up call to many in Marin who recognized a similar danger in their own backyards.
-The fire ultimately killed 25 people, injured 150, and burned 1,520 acres, 2,843 single-family dwellings, and 437 apartment and condominium units (the economic loss was estimated at $1.5 billion in 1991 dollars).
+The fire ultimately killed 25 people, injured 150, and burned 1,520 acres, 2,843 single-family dwellings, and 437 apartment and condominium units.
+The economic loss was estimated to be $1.5 billion (in 1991 dollars).
 Soon after this event, the Marin County Board of Supervisors issued a resolution to create a fire safety council.
-Supervisor Hal Brown became the Chairman of FIRESafe MARIN and served in this capacity until his passing in 2012.
-The Marin County Fire Marshal began to examine a similar group in San Mateo which was involved in both public education and vegetation treatment.
+Supervisor Hal Brown became the Chairman of Fire Safe Marin and served in this capacity until his passing in 2012.
+The Marin County Fire Marshal began to examine a similar group in San Mateo, which was involved in both public education and vegetation treatment.

-By January 1993, FIRESafe MARIN meetings open to the general public were being held at the Kentfield Fire District.
-The group relocated to meet in the offices of the Marin Conservation Corps for several years, and eventually established an independent office at the Marin Nexus volunteer center in San Rafael where the group continues to meet monthly.
+By January 1993, Fire Safe Marin meetings, open to the general public, were being held at the Kentfield Fire District.
+The group relocated to meet in the offices of the Marin Conservation Corps for several years, and eventually established an independent office at the Marin Nexus Volunteer Center in San Rafael.
+Note that since 2020, the group meets virtually.

-Chipper Days were organized so residents could easily dispose of vegetation debris from around their homes.
-Fire inspectors were trained by to assess vegetation fire hazards during routine property inspections.
-Training in fire safe landscaping and construction was conducted for community planners and homeowners.
-FIRESafe MARIN developed education materials, assisted neighborhoods with funding fuel reduction projects, and participated in the Marin Home Show, as well as several wildfire conferences.
+Chipper Day was organized so residents could easily dispose of vegetation debris from around their homes.
+Fire inspectors were trained to assess vegetation fire hazards during routine property inspections.
+Training in fire-safe landscaping and construction was conducted for community planners and homeowners.
+Fire Safe Marin developed education materials, assisted neighborhoods with funding fuel reduction projects, and participated in the Marin Home Show, as well as several wildfire conferences.

 Then, the Vision Fire occurred on Inverness Ridge in 1995.
-Like the Oakland fire, it was accelerated by the hot, dry, high-velocity Santa Ana-type winds characteristic of the region in the fall.
-The Vision Fire was started by an unextinguished, illegal campfire on state park land, then moved to national park lands and privately owned lands, and finally consumed nearly 12,000 acres in Point Reyes National Seashore and 48 homes on Inverness Ridge.
-This event illustrated once again that fire management needed to be a public-private endeavor, conducted cooperatively throughout adjacent wildlands.
+Like the Oakland Hills Fire, it was accelerated by the hot, dry, high-velocity Santa Ana-type winds characteristic of the region in the fall.
+The Vision Fire was started by an unextinguished, illegal campfire on state park land and then moved to national park lands and privately owned lands.
+Finally, it consumed nearly 12,000 acres in Point Reyes National Seashore and 48 homes on Inverness Ridge.
+This event illustrated once again that fire management needed to be a public-private endeavor conducted cooperatively throughout adjacent wildlands.

-In 1996, FIRESafe MARIN, found itself developing an endorsement policy when it was called upon to support two pieces of local legislation, Measures A and L. Measure A, was a sales tax increase for management of county parks, open space and agricultural lands, including vegetation programs aimed at fire hazard reduction.
-Measure L was a per parcel fee to fund the “Fire Flow” project, an upgrade of the MMWD water system to ensure water resources could be pumped adequately during a fire, and to make the system more resilient to earthquakes.
-At the time, the system included 850 miles of pipe, 92 of which would be replaced over a 15-year period.
+In 1996, Fire Safe Marin, found itself developing an endorsement policy when it was called upon to support two pieces of local legislation, Measures A and L. Measure A, was a sales tax increase for management of county parks, open space and agricultural lands, including vegetation programs aimed at fire hazard reduction.
+Measure L was a per-parcel fee to fund the “Fire Flow” project, an upgrade of the MMWD water system to ensure water resources could be pumped adequately during a fire, and to make the system more resilient to earthquakes.
+At the time, the system included 850 miles of pipe, 92 of which would be replaced over a fifteen-year period.

 The California Fire Plan established a framework for minimizing costs and losses associated with wildland fire.
 Assets at risk included real estate, as well as cultural, ecological, and recreational assets that could be damaged.
 This plan emphasized the need for fire safety zones around communities prone to wildland fire.